 where Rw is the radius of the water molecule.
-For the value of Rw, two possibilities were tested in Ref.[26]: (i) the average volume per molecule (30 Å3), based on the water density, yields Rw = 1.93 Å; and (ii) the proper volume of a water molecule, 11 Å3, corresponds to Rw = 1.38 Å. Better agreement with the experimental data was obtained with the second option, Rw = 1.38 Å. The used value of the static polarizability of water was p,w = 1.48 Å3 and of the ionization potential was Iw = 2.0210-18 J [41].
+For the value of Rw, two possibilities were tested in Ref[26]: (i) the average volume per molecule (30 Å3), based on the water density, yields Rw = 1.93 Å; and (ii) the proper volume of a water molecule, 11 Å3, corresponds to Rw = 1.38 Å. Better agreement with the experimental data was obtained with the second option, Rw = 1.38 Å. The used value of the static polarizability of water was p,w = 1.48 Å3 and of the ionization potential was Iw = 2.0210-18 J [41].

 For the cations, we used the second ionization potential, since the first one corresponds to ionization of the respective atom, not ion.
 Since the anions have already accepted one extra electron, their ionization potential must be equal to the negative value of the electron affinity.

-Table 2.
-Specific adsorption energies of the considered ions (T = 25C).
-Rb – bare ion radius; nw – hydration number, Eq.
-(44); Rh – hydrated ion radius, Eq.
-(45); Nw – number of water molecules in the ensemble, replaced by the ion upon adsorption, Eq.
-(47); Lww – London constant of this ensemble, Eq.
-(46); p,i – polarizability of the ion; Ii – second ionization potential of the cations and negative electron affinity of the anions; ui0 – ion specific adsorption energy, Eq.
-(42) for type I ions (no deformation of the hydration shell) and Eq.
-(43) for type II ions (with deformation of the hydration shell).
-The ions in the Table are ordered by increasing absolute values of ui0.
-The sequence of both cations and anions is the same as in Hofmeister series, but for the cations this order corresponds to increasing efficiency as opposite to the series.
-Source data: 1 Marcus [38]; 2 Nikolskij [41]; 3 Tavares [16]; 4 Dietrich [42]; 5 Lide[43].